 An RFID reader with a Wiegand interface bought for $16

 A Wiegand interface requires only three wires: the ground, and two data lines called D0 and D1.
 The message is transmitted slowly enough so that we can use long cables without raising issues.
 A Wiegand message is nothing else than the access badge number, usually made of 24 bits (16 millions of possibilities) + two parity bits to detect potential transmission errors.

 Naturally, you must also provide power to the RFID reader for it to work.
 The most frequent solution is that it has its own power supply, wherever it is set up.
-This power supply must necessarily be insulated, to have a common ground with the computer reading the data:
+This power supply must necessarily be isolated, to have a common ground with the computer reading the data: